What is Obsessive-Compulsive Disorder (OCD)?

 Someone with obsessive‑compulsive disorder (OCD) has obsessions and compulsions that cause them significant difficulties in everyday life.

 Compulsions are behaviours or mental acts the person routinely performs to eradicate the distress caused by the obsessions.
 Compulsions are also known as rituals.
 Examples include repetitive washing of a body part because the individual feels dirty; repeatedly checking the gas is turned off or the front door before leaving the house; or mentally repeating a phrase to calm oneself down.
+In children, it is common for them to check or repeat a certain number of times activities of daily life or the order of their objects in a symmetrical way.

-People with OCD are usually aware their obsessions and/or compulsions are irrational ("illogical") or exaggerated (knowing it is unlikely that what they think will happen will actually happen), but they struggle to stop their obsessive behaviour and control their compulsions.
+People with OCD are usually aware their obsessions and/or compulsions are irrational (illogical) or exaggerated (knowing it is unlikely that what they think will happen will actually happen), but they struggle to stop their obsessive behaviour and control their compulsions.
 Compared to adults, children and adolescents with OCD sometimes find it harder to recognise that obsessions and/or compulsions are irrational or exaggerated.

 What is NOT Obsessive Compulsive Disorder?